 Let’s start with how to get there, Fiji entry requirements, where to stay/what to do/eat/drink, and day trips followed by the Fijian islands.

 If Fiji is your sole destination then it is most recommended to travel by plane.
 There are two ways to get to Fiji from Australia and around the world.
 1. Stopover in New Zealand and fly to Nadi, Fiji or fly over from Australian cities such as Melbourne, Sydney, and Brisbane.
 Jetstar, Virgin, and Qantas fly to Fiji directly now 2022.

 The major airport and gateway to the islands of Fiji are Nadi International Airport.
 Nadi is located on the west coast of Viti Levu, the main island of Fiji, whereas Suva, the capital city is practically on the opposite side of the island.

 The second option is to get on the cruises to arrive in Fiji, just make sure while booking that the cruise not only passes through but actually docks in Fiji and that you will have the opportunity to get off the ship and explore.

 If you have a large travel budget, consider chartering a yacht.
 Sailing from Australia to Fiji is a popular vacation option.
 Make sure to book through a reputable company in advance.
 (Some of the airlines that provide inter-island travel are Turtle Airways, Air Fiji, and Pacific Sun)

 As mentioned above there are hundreds of islands and if you are interested in exploring them, a boat/ seaplane might be a perfect idea for your trip.
 For example, you could also take a look at some cruise lines that offer stops in Fiji or book a cruise that passes through the South Pacific Islands.
-There are many cruise lines the debark from Sydney, Australia.
-Check out South Sea Cruises and Blue Lagoon Cruises.
+There are many cruise lines that debark from Sydney, Australia.
+Check out Captain Cook Cruises, South Sea Cruises, and Blue Lagoon Cruises.